Fraunhofer-AISEC/cmc/doc/metadata.md

 jq -r .payload <metadata.json> | base64 -di | jq .
 ```

-Usually, all relevant data is displayed in the `Verification Result`, which is produced on every
-attestation.
-However, if you want to inspect the `Attestation Report` itself, this can also be done
+If you want to inspect the `Attestation Report` itself, this can also be done using various bash
-using various bash tools:
+tools:

 Display the raw TPM quote:
 ```sh